 The College has adopted a policy of revaluation for its leasehold properties.
-The leasehold properties were valued at fair value by professional valuers at 31 July 2020.
+The leasehold properties were valued at fair value by professional valuers at 31 July 2020 and updated to 31 July 2021 with reference to the Building Cost Information Service indices.